 Some people use superfine sugar (check out this nifty flip-top package).
 Others buy a bottle of premade simple syrup.
 (There’s also a sugar-free version.)

-Or, you can easily make simple syrup—the option bartenders prefer—and keep it on hand.
+Or, you can easily make simple syrup—and keep it on hand.

-You can also flavor it with anything from chile and cinnamon to lavender and mint (there’s a Ginger Simple Syrup recipe below that you can use as a template for other flavors).
+You can also flavor simple syrup with anything from chile and cinnamon to lavender and mint (there’s a Ginger Simple Syrup recipe below that you can use as a template for other flavors).

 Simple syrup is made on the stove top, stirring sugar and hot water until they combine into a syrup.
 But you can try the “shaking” techniquebelow: no stove necessary.